 My use of collagen in muffins

 I often get questions about my use of collagen in recipes, and some wonder if the recipe will turn out without it.
-I’m not sure about AIP Cranberry Muffins without the collagen, but recipes do sometimes turn out fine when it’s omitted — although it’s better not to change AIP baking recipes.
+I’m not sure about Paleo Cranberry Muffins without the collagen, but recipes do sometimes turn out fine when it’s omitted — although it’s better not to change AIP baking recipes.
 These muffins have 11 grams of protein each!
 I add the collagen because I really like getting extra amino acids in my diet (for rebuilding tissue and other protein needs the body has) and also because collagen does contribute a nice touch to the texture of muffins.

-Are AIP Cranberry Muffins healthy
+Are Paleo Cranberry Muffins healthy

-AIP Cranberry Muffins are healthy in one respect: They’re nutrient-dense.
+Paleo AIP Cranberry Muffins are healthy in one respect: They’re nutrient-dense.
 They contain lots of great complex carbs, fiber, good fats, as well as protein.

 But muffins are still a dessert-like treat because they contain concentrated sweetener.
 I think it’s fine to enjoy a muffin a day, as long as your savory main dish is the focus — lots of well-sourced protein, fats and fiber.